aws-samples/containers-blog-maelstrom/sem-var-ecr-watcher-app-runner/README.md

 ```

 The solution supports NPM style versioning checks, and here are some examples of the match patterns that are supported:
-* `>1.2.3` - Matches any version greater than 1.2.3
+* `>1.2.3` - Matches any version greater than 1.2.3.
-* `1.1.1 || 1.2.3 - 2.0.0` - Matches 1.1.1 version or any version between 1.2.3 & 2.0.0 (including)
+* `1.1.1 || 1.2.3 - 2.0.0` - Matches 1.1.1 version or any version between 1.2.3 & 2.0.0 (including).
-* `1.1.*` - Matches any version starting with 1.1
+* `1.1.*` - Matches any version starting with 1.1.
-* `~1.2.1` - Matches any version greater than or equal to 1.2.1 but less than 1.3.0
+* `~1.2.1` - Matches any version greater than or equal to 1.2.1 but less than 1.3.0.
-* `^1.2.1` - Matches any version greater than or equal to 1.2.1 but less than 2.0.0
+* `^1.2.1` - Matches any version greater than or equal to 1.2.1 but less than 2.0.0.

 The following environment variables need to be set in the Lambda function:
-* `QUEUE_NAME` - Name of the SQS queue that will receive the Amazon ECR push events and trigger the AWS lambda function
+* `QUEUE_NAME` - Name of the SQS queue that will receive the ECR push events and trigger the lambda function.
-* `CONFIG_BUCKET` - Name of the S3 bucket that contains the JSON file with the match pattern
+* `CONFIG_BUCKET` - Name of the S3 bucket that contains the JSON file with the match pattern.
-* `CONFIG_FILE` - Name of the JSON file that contains the match pattern (sample provided under `config` folder)
+* `CONFIG_FILE` - Name of the JSON file that contains the match pattern (sample provided under `config` folder).

 The below sequence diagram shows the interaction between different components of the solution, when a new version of the application gets pushed to the ECR repository: